 Evaluate your application potential compared to existing solutions on the market.
 Go through its features and integrations.
 Think about whether you want to introduce a new features model or some of it you can get rid of.
 Think about the conversion process like giving a second life to your product as cloud SaaS.

 Converting to a SaaS platform means that the way you and your team maintain and support the product will change.
 Train your team in advance, so they are prepared for those changes.
 You can also look for some external support and outsource SaaS development.

 If your product will be available online you need to host it in a cloud environment.
 Pick a few providers and compare them paying special attention to team experience, number of users and customer service.

 The migration itself might take some time, so be patient.
 This will depend on the complexity of your product, your team’s expertise and necessary integrations.
 Hiring SaaS experts will definitely shorten the development time.

 Also, remember that in some cases moving project to a new technology or rewriting backend/frontend may be necessary, so take it into consideration in estimations.

 An example of a conversion from on-premise software to a SaaS business model can be Adobe.
 Back in the day, you were able to buy a physical copy of Photoshop, whereas now it is connected to a monthly subscription plan that can also gain access to other Adobe products.
 The fee is much smaller than the cost of a physical copy of the program and allows you to update it.
 What is more, you can get a free trial period to test out Photoshop with no bounding contracts.

 Although building a cloud-based application is not for every business case the model itself is gaining popularity because of its benefits.
-Many big enterprises switch to this distribution model like the above mentioned Adobe Photoshop or Microsoft Word.
-Some widely popular applications like Spotify, Slack or Grammarly were built as a SaaS application from the beginning.
+Many big enterprises switch to this distribution model like Adobe Photoshop or Microsoft Word.
+It is also worth acknowledging that some of the widely popular applications like Spotify, Slack or Grammarly were built as a SaaS application from the beginning.